 some outside layer will start to shape (floaters)

-trust that the outside layer will frame, at that point either include 1. sugar or 2. one ice 3D shape or 3. a few spoons of virus water.
+trust that the outside layer will frame, at that point either include 1. sugar or 2. one ice cube or 3. a few spoons of water.

 Trust that the outside will vanish, uncovering a frothy, exquisite rich surface that is fairly “primordial and crude”. you can tenderly blow some air into the covering if it’s taking excessively long.